 The statue was built on top of a 16-metre-high pedestal in honour of the city’s patron saint.
 Its construction took 16 years to complete (1983-1999).

-Best Time To Visit Praia da Vitória?
+Best Time to Visit Praia da Vitória

+Due to its location, the Azores archipelago enjoys mild temperatures all year round.
+During the winter months, however, periods of rain are more frequent.
 For this reason, the best time to visit the Azores is usually between May and September, when the rain is less frequent and the days are warmer and sunnier.

 Please note that cloudy skies are a common feature of the archipelago, so you may sometimes find it difficult to contemplate the true splendour of some of the viewpoints around Praia da Vitória.

-Enjoy the Scenery at Miradouro da Serra do Cume
+Miradouro da Serra do Cume

 If you want one of the most typical views on the island, the Miradouro da Serra do Cume is the viewpoint you should be looking for.
 This breathtaking place sits at the top of a volcano with a crater about 15 kilometres long.

 Its viewpoint was opened in 2008 and is located at an altitude of 542 meters.
-From here you can enjoy a magnificent view of the Lajes plain, the bay, and the city of Praia da Vitória as well as the inland plains of the island of Terceira.
+From here, you can enjoy a magnificent view of the Lajes plain, the bay, the city of Praia da Vitória, and the inland plains of the island of Terceira.

 Did you know